Woodworm Treatment Cost

 Deathwatch Beetle

+• How to spot?
 Deathwatch beetles have a bee-like and furry appearance with its dark and light brown colouring.
 They can also be identified by their distinctive clock-like ticking, which they use to attract mates.

-This woodworm species is normally attracted to hardwoods such as elm and oak which they rot away to create a white-rot effect.
-They also create borehole tunnels that measure around 2mm in width, which are typically packed full of frass, so you will notice the problem immediately.
+• Why is it a pain?
+They also create borehole tunnels that measure around 3mm in width, which are typically packed full of frass, so you will notice the problem immediately.

 woodworm10

-Hiring Contractors for Woodworm Treatment Checklist
+Checklist: Hiring a Woodworm Treatment Specialist

 Before hiring a professional woodworm specialist, you should take a look at the following checklist: